aimms/documentation/webui/side-panels.rst

 .. |dialog|  image:: images/dialogicon.png

+This section describes various tasks related to WebUI side panels.

 .. important:: Side panels are available in software versions from AIMMS 4.64 onwards.

 Side panels are 2 column width pages that can be configured with different widgets and accessed on different/all pages in an application via tabs on the right-hand side of the page.